You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 The Doublespeak Award

-Counselor to the President of the United States and former Mayor of New York City
+Attorney to the President of the United States and former Mayor of New York City

 The NCTE Doublespeak Award, established in 1974 and given by the NCTE Public Language Award Committee, is an ironic tribute to public speakers who have perpetuated language that is grossly deceptive, evasive, euphemistic, confusing, or self-centered.

 Nominations for the Award

 The NCTE Public Language Award Committee is now seeking nominations for this year’s Doublespeak Award, which is given to a glaring example of deceptive language by a public spokesperson.
 The words must originate from an American.
 The committee needs a one-page description of the context in which the statement occurred and a copy of the print media source in which the quote appeared (with date).
 In the case of broadcast media, list the program, time, place, and date.

 The nominations deadline is September 1, 2018.

 Eligible nominations are those appearing or published between July 1, 2017, and August 30, 2018.

 Nominations are also sought for the Orwell Award, which honors an author, editor, or producer of a print or nonprint work that contributes to honesty and clarity in public language.

 Send nominations to the NCTE Public Language Award Committee, c/o Linda Walters-Moore, NCTE, 1111 W. Kenyon Road, Urbana, IL 61801-1096; fax: 217-328-0977.